A Group Symmetric Stochastic Differential Equation Model for Molecule Multi-modal Pretraining: Group Symmetry and Local Frame

 \subsection{Equivariant Frames}

 Frame is a popular terminology in science areas.
 In physics, frame is equivalent to a coordinate system.
 For example, we may assign a frame to all observers, although different observers may collect different data under different frames, the underlying physics law should be the same.
-In other words, denote the physics law by $f$, then $f$ should be an equivariant function.
+In other words, denote the physics law by $f$, then $f$ should be an equivariant function. \textbf{Notice:} there are multiple ways to construct frames, and in this section, we introduce a frame with a set of orthonormal bases.

 Since there are three orthogonal directions in $\mathbf{R}^3$, a frame in $\mathbf{R}^3$ consists of three orthogonal vectors:

 Once equipped with a frame (coordinate system), we can project all geometric quantities to this frame.
 For example, an abstract vector $\vr \in \mathbf{R}^3$ can be written as $\vr = (r_1,r_2,r_3)$ under frame $F$, if: $\vr = r_1 \ve_1 + r_2 \ve_2 + r_3 \ve_3.$ An equivariant frame further requires the three orthonormal vectors in $(\ve_1,\ve_2,\ve_3)$ to be equivariant.
 Intuitively, an equivariant frame will transform according to the global rotation or translation of the whole system.
 Once equipped with an equivariant frame, we can project equivariant vectors into this frame: